Embrace the winds of poptimism and shove your Rolling Stones-loving grandpa out the window, Gen Z. Pop is on top.

-Everyone has heard the age-old trope that pop music is “trash” or “garbage” at some point in their lives, whether that was referring to The Beatles or Taylor Swift.
+Everyone has heard the age-old trope that pop music is “trash” or “garbage” at some point in their lives, whether that was referring to The Beatles or Lady Gaga.
 That line of thinking often stems from the ideology of rockism, the principles that suppose Rock music is a superior musical genre.
 While this way of thinking has been Teflon for decades, over the last few years, it has dramatically fallen from universality.
 In its wake, with a rush of minority voices into the fold, comes Poptimism.

 Poptimism first began to be viewed as legitimate after the publication of Kelefa Sanneh’s article in The New York Times, “The Rap Against Rockism,” in 2004.
 In the piece, Sanneh blasted the standard-bearing of rockism, arguing that pop music is just as worthy of treating as a repository of ideas as rock music.
 Why should we treat pop songs, which often have more ubiquity and longevity than the “best” rock songs, as being worthless?

 While Sanneh helped make the ideology mainstream, Poptimism’s first emergence goes back to around 2002, with the resurgence of Australian pop star Kylie Minogue to the global scene.
 Minogue was the quintessential pop diva, dominating music markets from the moment her debut single “the Locomotion” dropped in 1987 but shifted sounds with her self-titled LP in 1994.
 From there, she made a slight left turn for techno and house music before 1997’s Impossible Princess saw her embrace a far more experimental sound.
 As she slipped from prominence, almost intentionally, she subsequently gained indie cred, most notably after propelling Nick Cave & the Bad Seeds to their biggest hit ever with their duet “Where the Wild Roses Grow.”